chochain/nanoFORTH/docs/n4_1_why.md

 * provide core Arduino functions (i.g. pinMode, digitalRead,Write, analogRead,Write, millis, delay),
 * provide hardware thread(s) in addition to nanoFORTH thread so new components can be added (ig.
 Bluetooth),
 * provide an Arduino library that developers can include easily,
-* provide at least 1K RAM dictionary for resonablly size of work,
+* provide at least 1K RAM dictionary for reasonably size of work,
 * provide EEPROM persisted storage for new words which can be automatically reloaded on next start-up,
-* optionally show byte-code stream while assembled to help beginers understand FORTH internal,
+* optionally show byte-code stream while assembled to help beginners understand FORTH internal,
 * optionally show execution tracing to help debugging, also provision for single-stepping.

 ### Use Cases - Interaction Examples